vadim-geroim/vadim-geroim/README.md

 ### 👨‍💻 About Me :

 - 👋 Hi, my name is Vadim Geroim.
 I work as a front end web developer.
-- 👀 I’m interested in building web and mobile applications with Flutter and React.
+- 🌱 I’m interested in building web and mobile applications with Flutter and React.
-- 🌱 I’m currently learning React JS.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 Please reach out to me if you have any interesting projects with JS frameworks.